nebipeker/Go-api-crud/README.md

 ## Configuration

-The API configuration is stored in a `config.yaml` file, including database connection details.
+The API configuration is managed through environment variables set in the `.env` file.
 Ensure you update this file with your specific configuration.

 ## Dependencies

 - Echo: A fast and minimalist Go web framework.
 - GORM: An Object Relational Mapping (ORM) library for Go.
 - Postman: A popular tool for testing APIs.
-- Postgres: An open-source relitional database.
+- Postgres: An open-source relational database.

 ## TODO List